Whether to Excuse or Not Excuse Your Narcissistic Abuser's Behavior

 The decision to act or not act on their compulsions is made consciously and deliberately.
 The suppression of their compulsions is not an option they are willing to take.
 Why should they?
 Narcissists don’t care about anyone but themselves.

-People only exist as sources of their narcissistic supply; sources of adoration, admiration, and attention.
+People only exist as sources of their narcissistic supply; sources of adulation, admiration, and attention.
 No matter the nature of the "relationship," one person means no more to them than another does.
 People are dispensable and interchangeable; merely a means to an end.
 If one person doesn’t give them what they want, they dispose of them like trash and find their supply elsewhere.

 Narcissists satisfy their insatiable hunger for attention at the expense of anyone naïve enough, dependent enough, or willing enough to feed them.
 They are addicts who will stoop to any level to get their fix.
 Lacking the ability to empathize, they do not have to experience the implications of what they do to others.